No items found.

 Imaging Normal Visible abnormalities

-Loss of consciousness Rare (less than 10%) More frequent
+Loss of consciousness Rare (8 to 19%) More frequent

 Duration of symptoms Days to weeks Months to permanent